PostHog/posthog-integration-planner/1-getting hogpilled.md

 Right now, traction for our business looks like [Traction goal]

-We can't get there without growth in North Star metric, so that's what we'll measure to determine success.
+We can't get there without growth in [North Star metric], so that's what we'll measure to determine success.

 # Defining our v0 metrics tree